yegor256/seedramp/log/2016/07/29/Privme.md

 **Competition**.
 There are many similar solutions, for example Groupon.
 But they are not doing exactly the same.
-They don't actually solve the problem of a merchant &mdash;
+They don't actually solve the problem of merchants &mdash;
-giving discounts to potential loyal customers and ignoring the rest.
+giving discounts to potentially loyal customers and ignoring the rest.
 All that Groupon-like solutions are doing more harm to businesses than benefits.
 However, I'm afraid that something exactly the same as Privme is already somewhere in development or on the market.
-If that's the case, I only hope that Lakshmi will be faster than others.
+If that's the case, I hope that Lakshmi will be faster than others.

 **Team**.
-I only spoke to Lakshmi and he sounded like a down-to-earth practical guy, which I like.
+I only spoke to Lakshmi and he sounded like a down-to-earth practical guy, which is the type I personally like.
 He's also a programmer himself, with an experience in making products for marketing industry.

 **Cash**.
-They said that they invested $450k up to date.
-I'm not sure whether the number was exactly that, but definitely a lot of effort was also invested.
+They said that they invested $400k+ up to date.
+I'm not sure whether the number was exactly that, but definitely a lot of effort was spent to make it.
 The software product is rather big and works well.
-They haven't had any investments up to date and that's a negative side.
+However, they haven't had any investments up to date and that's a negative side.
 We're literally their first seed investor.
-I can only hope that Lakshmi will focus on raising seed money immediately.
+I can only hope that Lakshmi will focus on raising more seed money immediately.
 Without money this business idea will be in a big danger.
 I also promised Lakshmi to introduce him to a number of investors I know.
-I do want to help him with his fund raising, as much as I can at this stage.

 So, we signed SAFE and I've mailed them a check for $10K.
 We're partners!